-McKendrick, Ewan; Goode, Roy; Kronke, Herbert Transnational commercial law: text, cases, and materials, 5th ed., Oxford University Press, 2015 (an online version of the book available for free to the students via the library of Leiden University).
+McKendrick, Ewan; Goode, Roy; Kronke, Herbert, Transnational commercial law: text, cases, and materials, 2th ed., Oxford University Press, 2015 (an online version is available to the students via the library of Leiden University for free).

 Check the website under “course and exam enrollment” for information on how to register for the course.

 A block of seats will be reserved for exchange students and will be registered through the international office.

 Department: Private Law